PePoPiPu/Harvard-CS50/project/README.md

   transform: scaleX(1);
 }
 ```
-The header and paragraphs "appear from nowhere" thanks to the use of GSAP.
+The header and paragraphs "appear from nowhere" thanks to the use of GSAP and CSSRulePlugin.
 It animates a clip path downwards, revealing the hidden text.
 ```
 tl.to(h1, { duration: 2, clipPath: 'polygon(0 0, 100% 0, 100% 100%, 0% 100%)', y:'30px'}, "-=3")
 tl.to(p, { duration: 4, clipPath: 'polygon(0 0, 100% 0, 100% 100%, 0% 100%)', y:'30px'}, "-=2")
 ```
 The `polygon` is the shape of the clipping mask.
 After all the text appears, it prompts you to click in order to continue.
 This creates a fade-out animation and the consequencial zooming of the camera.
-The fade out is achieved with JavaScript and CSS:
+The fade out is achieved with JavaScript and CSS:\
 JavaScript:
 ```
     window.addEventListener('click', function() {